-A Reference Source/Quadrature approach to measuring phase noise can be very effective, and by following best practices for this method, you can avoid most problems and gain accurate noise measurements for a crystal oscillator.
+A reference source/quadrature approach to measuring phase noise can be very effective, and by following best practices for this method, you can avoid most problems and gain accurate noise measurements for a crystal oscillator.

 As the old saying goes, an ounce of prevention is worth a pound of cure.
 The best way to reduce phase noise as much as possible and improve performance in any application is to pick a well-designed crystal oscillator product in the first place.
-With over 8 decades of experience in the industry, we specialize in crafting the highest quality low and ultra-low phase noise crystal oscillators on the market.
-Our products are leading the way into the world of 5G, advanced space-based internet and Positioning, Navigation and Timing (PNT) solutions, and so much more.

 With almost a century of experience in the industry, Bliley specializes in crafting the highest quality low and ultra-low phase noise crystal oscillators on the market.
 Explore our full line of high-performance crystal oscillators.